BC-GB/portfolio/README.md

 #### Problem

-- For multiple exams, I needed to maximise retention and complete all practice within the time available.
+- For multiple exams, I needed to optimise my revision schedule around maximising retention and completing all practice within the time available.
-- Traditional apps and earlier strategies (e.g. AI generating schedules that I pasted into Notion, then manually re‑formatted and edited) created a lot of admin work, especially when plans changed.
-- Manually updating dates and tasks when falling behind or getting ahead was tedious and discouraged frequent replanning.
+- Existing note-taking apps and to-do lists to plan and track proved inefficient.
+Manually inputting data and dynamically adjusting timelines to match my progress was tedious and cumbersome.

 #### Approach

 - Created a lightweight interface showing what to work on today and how that aligns with each exam, with features that seamlessly allows the user to prioritise, shift dates, and see what's upcoming.
-- YAML format intended to be easy for external tools (including AI) to read or write, allowing the use of AI-powered study schedule optimisation based off exam dates and user priorities.
+- YAML format intended to be easy for external AI tools to read or write, allowing the use of AI-powered study schedule optimisation based off exam dates and user priorities.

 #### Impact

-- **Optimised study schedules:** Plans factor in deadlines and required coverage, rather than being a flat list of tasks.
-- **Low‑friction replanning:** When reality changes, I update the data file and regenerate instead of manually editing dozens of entries.
-- **Stronger AI leverage:** AI can work on a structured representation of the plan, not just produce text that I then have to clean up.
+- **Low‑friction planning and replanning:** Use of AI for generating the schedule file and bulk updates make it easy to plan and adjust.
+- **Disciplined study:** Mechanism to track progress in a specific, measurable, and time-bound way supports a more disciplined approach to study.

 #### Tech